Throne: Medieval and early modern periods

 In European feudal countries, monarchs often were seated on thrones, based in all likelihood on the Roman magisterial chair.
 These thrones were originally quite simple, especially when compared to their Asian counterparts.
-One of the grandest and most important was the Throne of Ivan "the Terrible".
-Dating from the mid-16th century, it is shaped as a high-backed chair with arm rests, and adorned with ivory and walrus bone plaques intricately carved with mythological, heraldic and life scenes.
-The plaques carved with scenes from the biblical account of King David’s life are of particular relevance, as David was seen as the ideal for Christian monarchs.
-In practice, any chair the monarch occupied in a formal setting served as a "throne", though there were often special chairs used only for this kept in places the monarch often went to.
+In practice, any chair the monarch occupied in a formal setting served as a "throne", though there were often special chairs used only for this purpose, kept in places the monarch often went to.
 Thrones began to be made in pairs, for the king and queen, which remained common in later periods.
 Sometimes they are identical, or the queen's throne may be slightly less grand.

-The throne of the Byzantine Empire (Magnaura) included elaborate automatons of singing birds.
-In the 'regency' (nominally an Ottoman province, de facto an independent realm) of the bey of Tunis, the throne was called kursi.
+The 10th-century throne of the Byzantine emperor, placed in a dedicated throne hall, the Magnaura, included elaborate automatons of singing birds and moving animals.

+The 10th-century throne of Ivan "the Terrible" (r.
+1533-1584), dating from the mid-16th century, it is a product of West European Renaissance.
+It is shaped as a high-backed chair with arm rests, and adorned with ivory and walrus bone plaques intricately carved with mythological, heraldic and life scenes.
+Some carvings, depicting scenes from the biblical account of King David's life, are of particular relevance, as David was seen as the ideal for Christian monarchs.

 Although medieval examples tended to be retained in the early modern period, having acquired the aura of tradition, when new thrones were made they either continued medieval styles or were just very grand and elaborate versions of contemporary chairs or armchairs.